Posted: by Bronte

 - What color, material, and texture fits your brand?

 Now, add in your items and arrange them nicely so that the first thing your customer sees when opening their box is appealing.
 Take photos and videos of the unboxing experience to place on your website and social media accounts.
 This creates an expectation so that the buyer knows exactly what their colleague, family member, or friend will receive.

 Step 5 – Create Your Website to Accept Credit Cards

 Building a website is intimidating, especially if you’re not tech-savvy.
 Fortunately, there are plenty of free e-commerce platforms that come equipped with code-free templates to get you started.
 Some include features such as analytics, referral campaigns, a sales-ready marketplace, a subscriber CRM, and a website designer.

 Once you choose your platform, it’s time to work setting up your subscription payment gateway to accept recurring payments from your subscribers.
 Being a subscription service means that you come with inherent risk to your acquiring bank.
 High rates of fraud and chargebacks place you in the hard to place category which requires better underwriting and more time till approval.
-Finding a credit card merchant account provider who is equipped to handle recurring payments, chargeback mitigation, and underwriting procedures will prove to be invaluable.
+Finding a credit card merchant account provider who is equipped to handle recurring payments, chargeback mitigation, flexible underwriting procedures, and seamless software integrations will prove to be invaluable.

 Step 6 – Grow and Scale Your Business

 Now is the time to go forth and thrive.
 Remember to keep your customer in mind to provide the products and options that fit their needs.